-Despite the general framework for liabilities valuation, it is worthwhile to mention that it is accepted to assume as Solvency II value of payables an amount equals to the IFRS book value of payables, based on the IFRS amortised cost.
-This approach is coherent with the overall Solvency II metrics considering the non-materiality of the change to fair value of those liabilities usually having very brief duration and maturity and no expected cashflows generation.
-It has to be worthwhile to mention that if the simplified assumption is not reflecting properly the economic valuation of payables, this approach is not adopted, and a full Solvency II economic valuation is provided to determine the fair value of payables.
+Despite the general framework for liabilities valuation, it is worthwhile to mention that it is accepted to assume as Solvency II value of payables an amount equal to the IFRS book value of payables, based on the IFRS amortised cost.
+This approach is coherent with the overall Solvency II metrics considering the non-materiality of the change to fair value of those liabilities usually having very brief duration and maturity and no expected cash-flows generation.
+It is worthwhile to mention that if the simplified assumption is not reflecting properly the economic valuation of payables, this approach is not adopted, and a full Solvency II economic valuation is provided to determine the fair value of payables.